Est. 1995 50+ Jurisdictions Trusted Worldwide

 A shelf company (also called a ready-made company, aged company, vintage company, or in German-speaking jurisdictions a Vorratsgesellschaft) is a fully incorporated corporate entity that has been registered with a national company register and then held inactive on the shelf — no trading activity, no debts, no tax issues, no past beneficial-owner changes.
 When a buyer needs a fully formed company immediately, the existing nominee shareholders transfer the entity to them via share-purchase agreement, and the buyer steps in as the new owner.
 The mechanics take 24-72 hours from KYC sign-off to a publicly searchable register update, depending on jurisdiction.

 ShelfCompanies24 has been arranging shelf company sales and from-scratch company formation since 1995 across 56 jurisdictions worldwide.
 Our network covers the EU and EEA (Poland, Germany, UK, France, Spain, Italy, Netherlands, Belgium, Luxembourg, Austria, Cyprus, Malta, Ireland, the Nordics and CEE), the Caribbean (BVI, Cayman Islands, Bahamas, Belize, Nevis, Antigua), the Channel Islands and Crown Dependencies (Jersey, Guernsey, Isle of Man, Gibraltar), Asia-Pacific (Hong Kong, Singapore, UAE, Australia, New Zealand), and North America (US, Delaware, Canada).
-On every jurisdiction we operate as a one-stop shop — incorporation or transfer, registered office, accounting, tax filings, banking introduction, beneficial-owner register maintenance, and corporate-secretarial work all under a single fixed-fee retainer.
+On every jurisdiction we operate as a one-stop shop — incorporation or transfer, registered office, accounting, tax filings, banking introduction, beneficial-owner register maintenance, and corporate-secretarial work all under one consolidated service relationship.

 When does a shelf company make more sense than fresh formation?